 Burmese spiced chicken salad (Kyet thar thoke)

 This is one of those amazing salads that is both fresh and delightful.
 Crunchy Napa cabbage that is tossed in a tangy-spicy dressing and topped with a delicate and juicy spiced roasted chicken.
-The salad is light, refreshing and filling with wonderful flavors, perfect for the heat.
+The salad is light, refreshing and filling with wonderful flavours, perfect for the heat.

-This book is a recent purchase and one that I am enjoying reading and cooking from.
-The famed Rangoon sisters, Amy and Emily, have become famous in London for their brillaint Burmese cuisine and pop-up style restaurant cooking.
-This cookbook is a collection of wonderful recipes and I am definitely cooking from here often.
+I recently purchased this book, which I enjoy reading and cooking from.
+The renowned Rangoon sisters, Amy and Emily, have gained fame in London for their exceptional Burmese cuisine and innovative pop-up restaurant cooking.
+This cookbook is a collection of fabulous recipes, and I will definitely cook from it often.

 For more recipes from this wonderful cookbook, click here.